dpg-host/react-typescript-tailwind-webpack-starter/README.md

 # React, Typescript, Tailwind and Webpack Starter

 [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) not for you?
 This as a quick starter boilerplate for building a React app with webpack.

 This starter template is setup for using regular Javascript (.js, .jsx) and/or Typescript (.ts, .tsx), CSS/SCSS (.css, .scss)and [Tailwindcss](https://tailwindcss.com/).
 Its up to you how to want to build it.

 Webpack has been configured for es6/javascript/typescript, scss, and react hot loader support.

-I hope it works for you, feel free to star ⭐️ the repo.
-[Give Me a follow on Github](https://github.com/maddog986)

 To get started, clone the project and install the dependencies: